Trials Evolution: The 100 Year Easter Egg

 The race of man and all the wild are fed;

-• In Bath (UK), Trials community member Lord Melchett found a small box hidden behind the gravestone of Henry Herbert Hale under the canopy of a tree.
+Bath (UK): A small box was found behind the gravestone of Henry Herbert Hale under a tree.

-• In Sydney (Australia), community member Batguy retrieved a similar box from within a sandstone wall.
+Sydney (Australia): A similar box was found within a sandstone wall.

 Most importantly though was the message on the other side of the plaque: